 - Use Apple Cider Vinegar to make a Vinegar Oxymels or a Rose Petal Herbal Syrup

 Uses for Apple Cider Vinegar Around the Home

 - Keep the fleas off your dog by mixing one part apple cider vinegar to one part water.
-Place in a spray bottle and spray on pets.
-Rub into their fur every day until the fleas are gone.
+Place it in a spray bottle and spray on pets.
+Rub the spray into their fur every day until the fleas are gone.

 - Make a simple cleaner by mixing together 1 part apple cider vinegar and 2 parts water.
-Combine is a spray bottle and use for an all purpose cleaner on counter tops, bathroom surfaces, windows, and more.
+Combine in a spray bottle and use for an all-purpose cleaner on countertops, bathroom surfaces, windows, and more.